un-fao/SoilFER/sampling design/README.md

 The environmental covariates for this example can be downloaded from the [raster folder](./data/rasters).

-### Environmental Covariates - Climate, Remote Sensing, Landcover, and Topography
+### Environmental Covariates - Climate, Remote Sensing, Land cover, and Topography

 These covariates represent critical environmental factors influencing soil and landscape processes.
 Climate includes variables such as temperature, precipitation, and evapotranspiration.
 Remote sensing provides data on vegetation indices, surface temperature, and albedo.
 Land cover offers insights into vegetation and land use patterns, while topography encompasses elevation, slope, curvature, and terrain indices, all of which are essential for understanding spatial variability.